 Edward Dunsworth is a PhD candidate in the Department of History at the University of Toronto.
 His dissertation is a transnational history of tobacco farm labour in 20th century Ontario.
 He is also engaged in migrant justice activism.
 He tweets at @ehewey.

 Andrea Eidinger (She/Her) is currently a sessional instructor in the Department of History at the University of British Columbia.
-She holds a Bachelor’s Degree (Hon) in History from McGill University (2006) and a Doctorate of Philosophy in History from the University of Victoria (2011).
+She holds a Doctorate of Philosophy in History from the University of Victoria (2011).
 Her research examines the intersections of gender and ethnicity in postwar Canada, particularly with respect to the role that Jewish women have played in the establishment of Jewish-Canadian identity.
 She is the brains behind the popular blog, Unwritten Histories.
 You can find her on twitter at @andreaeidinger.
 She is the co-editor of the Beyond the Lecture series on Active History.

 Andrew Nurse is Associate Professor of Canadian Studies at Mount Allison University where he teaches courses on Canadian political-economy, diversity, and regionalism.
 His published work includes the edited collections Beyond National Dreams: Essays on Canadian Citizenship and Nationalism (with Raymond Blake) and Dynamics and Trajectories: Canada and North America (with Mike Fox).
 He is currently working on a study of the Movement for Citizens Voice and Action, a 1970s Halifax-based democratization movement.